grafana/explore-profiles/docs/sources/choose-a-view/index.md

 ## Available views

-Determining which view to use is one of the first steps in an investigation.
+Determining which view to use frames the rest of your investigation.

 <!-- Uses HTML table because of bulleted lists in table cells. -->
 <table>